ietf-wg-cellar/matroska-specification/subtitles.md

 ## HDMV Text Subtitles

-The specifications for the HDMV Text Subtitle format (short: HDMV TextST) can be found in the document "Blu-ray Disc Read-Only Format; Part 3 — Audio Visual Basic Specifications" in section 9.15 "HDMV text subtitle streams".
+The specifications for the HDMV Text Subtitle format (short: HDMV TextST) can be found in section 9.15 "HDMV text subtitle streams" of the Blu-ray specifications [@!Blu-ray.Part3].

 ### Track Parameters

 The `CodecID` to use is `S_HDMV/TEXTST`.

 A `CodecPrivate` element is required.
-It **MUST** contain the stream's Dialog Style Segment as described in section 9.15.4.2 "Dialog Style Segment" of the Blu-ray specifications.
+It **MUST** contain the stream's Dialog Style Segment as described in section 9.15.4.2 "Dialog Style Segment" of the Blu-ray specifications [@!Blu-ray.Part3].

 ### Matroska Blocks

 Each HDMV Dialog Presentation Segment (short: Segment) will be stored in a Matroska Block.
-A Segment is the data structure described in section 9.15.4.3 "Dialog presentation segment" of the Blu-ray specifications.
+A Segment is the data structure described in section 9.15.4.3 "Dialog presentation segment" of the Blu-ray specifications [@!Blu-ray.Part3].

 Each Segment contains a start and an end presentation timestamp (short: start PTS & end PTS).
 The start PTS will be used as the timestamp for the Matroska Block.
 The Matroska Block **MUST**